itssamuelrowe/binarystars/content/introduction-to-object-oriented-programming/understanding-object-oriented-programming.md

 are identical.
 Obviously, you own one of them and somebody else owns the other Aventador.

 How do you recognize your car?
-Of course, there are a number of ways you can *identify* your car.
+Of book, there are a number of ways you can *identify* your car.
 For one, you could take a peek at your number plate.
 Since a number is unique to every instance of car in your region, you can easily identify your car.